Building a home fitness brand legend, renowned for being the world’s best smart indoor training bike.

 Founded in Nottingham in 2007 by former world champion rower Ian Wilson in collaboration with British Cycling, Wattbike has developed the world’s best performing indoor training bike, differentiated by its exceptional accuracy and patented technology that supports scientific quality data collection through the Wattbike Hub.

-By doing so, it has become a firm favourite among elite sportspeople, with teams such as British Cycling and the England football squad training on its bikes, along with the British Army and sporting champions such as Dame Jessica Ennis-Hill, Anthony Joshua and Chloé Dygert.
+It has become a firm favourite among elite sportspeople, with teams such as British Cycling and the England football squad training on its bikes, along with the British Army and sporting champions such as Dame Jessica Ennis-Hill, Anthony Joshua and Chloé Dygert.

 Equally impressively, the brand has managed to ride into people’s homes, selling almost 20,000 home-training bikes.
 It’s latest B2C model, the Atom Next Generation is loved by cycling enthusiasts and those interested in fitness alike.
 It has become the brand of choice for consumers, with 40% of Wattbike customers not considering another brand when looking to buy an indoor bike.
 Also available in gyms across the country, Wattbike have recently launched the Nucleus and Atom to satisfy gym goers.